USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ## Install Java

-Go to the `java_jre` directory and double click the executable file, `jre-8u51-windows-i586.exe`.
+Go to the `java_jre` directory and double click the executable file, `jre-8u161-windows-x64.exe`.
+(If you have a 32-bit computer, run the executable `jre-8u161-windows-i586.exe`.)

 Follow the installation steps as illustrated in the figures: {@fig:java_welcome}, {@fig:java_setup}, {@fig:java_complete}.